-This article in our series is from Alex.
+This article in our series is by Alex.

-As a long-time endometriosis sufferer and someone who has had most of her ovaries destroyed by undiagnosed endometriosis (I had diagnosed myself first in medical school and was ignored by my doctors!), I have a soft spot in my heart for this topic.
+As a long-time endometriosis sufferer and someone who has had most of her ovaries destroyed by undiagnosed endometriosis.
+I gave myself a diagnosis in medical school, which my doctors chose to ignore.
+I have a soft spot in my heart for this topic.

-I know and intimately understand what discovering that you have low ovarian reserve is like when you’re “completely healthy” according to doctors in your early 20s.
+I know and intimately understand when discovering that you have a low ovarian reserve is like when you’re “completely healthy” according to doctors in your early 20s.

-And with 3 failed IVF cycles under my belt, I know what that feels like as well.
-And if you’re going through this, know that you’re not alone!
+And with 3 failed IVF cycles under my belt, I know what that feels all too well.
+And if you’re going through this, understand you aren’t alone on this journey.

 There are several blood work markers that can give us a clue into the presence of low ovarian reserve in a female.

-Once AMH levels fall below what is detectable, it is expected that menopause is approaching.
+Once AMH levels fall below what is detectable, the expectation is that menopause is approaching.
 While the time to actual menopause can vary from lady to lady, it’s generally understood that undetectable levels don’t jive very well with further fertility efforts like IVF (although not impossible!)

-LH and FSH levels are other blood work markers that can be followed for low ovarian reserve.
-The problem with these is that they are late to show falling ovarian reserve so are only very useful at the end stage of this disease process.
+LH and FSH levels are other blood work markers that can determine low ovarian reserve.
+The problem with these is they are late to show falling ovarian reserve so are only very useful at the end stage of this disease process.

 Causes of Low Ovarian Reserve

-There are quite a few causes of low ovarian reserve but in the most basic sense, anything that damages the tissues of the ovaries will knock off potential eggs.
-Endometriosis is probably one of the most common causes of ovarian damage in women, but the problem is that endometriosis is so underdiagnosed that it’s hard to get actual research numbers to back that up!
+There are quite a few causes of the low ovarian reserve, but in the most basic sense, anything that damages the tissues of the ovaries will knock off potential eggs.
+Endometriosis is probably one of the most common causes of ovarian damage in women, but the problem is endometriosis is so underdiagnosed that it’s hard to define actual research numbers to back that up!

 PCOS, ovarian torsion, autoimmune damage, and injury from infections or trauma are all reasons younger women can have low (or lower) ovarian reserves.
-Additionally, it has been suggested–although there isn’t as much data to “prove” it–that severe nutritional deficiencies and gut issues can lead to inflammatory damage to the ovaries.
+Although there isn’t as much data to “prove” it–that severe nutritional deficiencies and gut issues can lead to inflammatory damage to the ovaries.

 What to Do About Low Ovarian Reserve

 While I don’t expect to get ovarian tissue back (as ladies, we are born with all the eggs that we will have), I have seen a rise in my AMH levels in response to this work.
-My hunch is that I have optimized my ovarian health enough that the ovaries were able to salvage the tissue that was still limping along.
+My hunch is I have optimized my ovarian health enough, so the ovaries were able to salvage the tissue that was still limping along.

 I have been so incredibly grateful to have these tools to lean back on as I was getting diagnosed, going through IVF, and planning out our future family!
-This has been one of the hardest aspects of living with endometriosis and I’m so happy that I have seen recovery.
+This has been one of the hardest aspects of living with endometriosis, and I’m so happy that I have seen the recovery.

 Our last article in the series is rapidly approaching!
 To finish up this series on common hormonal imbalances and how to tackle them, we wanted to talk a little bit more about the cycles of the moon and how it impacts us as women.